FirebaseExtended/codelab-rules/index.lab.md

 Since either of these conditions are sufficient for a delete, concatenate them with a logical OR operator, `||`:

 ```
-allow delete: if resource.data.authorUID = request.auth.uid || request.auth.token.isModerator == true
+allow delete: if resource.data.authorUID == request.auth.uid || request.auth.token.isModerator == true
 ```

 The same conditions apply to reads, so that permission can be added to the rule:

 ```
-allow read, delete: if resource.data.authorUID = request.auth.uid || request.auth.token.isModerator == true
+allow read, delete: if resource.data.authorUID == request.auth.uid || request.auth.token.isModerator == true
 ```

 > aside positive
 > Granular permissions like `create`, `update`, and `delete` can be used in place of
 >`write`.
-The two more granular permissions for `read` are `get` for fetching an individual document and `list` for fetching the document with other documents.
+The two more granular permissions for `read` are `get` for fetching an individual document and `list` for listing or querying documents in a collection.

 The full rules are now: